 There are affiliate links in this post.

-Click here to go to our “Best places in Costa Rica to visit” map.
+Click here to go to our best places to visit in Costa Rica map.

 Arenal & La Fortuna